ethereum/portal-network-specs/state-network.md

 ### Content Keys and Content IDs

-The subprotocol supports the following schemes for addressing different types of content.
+The network supports the following schemes for addressing different types of content.

 All content keys are encoded as an [SSZ Union](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md#union) type.